 1. Facial Redness

-Appears as constant flushing and redness in the cheeks and nose with blood vessels often visible.
+This type of rosacea appears as constant flushing and redness in the cheeks and nose with blood vessels often visible.
 Dry, itchy skin and roughness may also appear.
 It’s officially called Erythematotelangiectatic rosacea.

 2. Acne rosacea

-Breakouts like acne with bumps or actual pimples appear with this type of rosacea.
+Breakouts, like acne, with bumps or actual pimples appear with this type of rosacea.
 Some people even develop raised patches of skin called plaques.
 This type is called Papulopustular rosacea.

 3. Swollen Nose